mohangk/goodroot.ca/content/post/2017-01-20-do-the-astral-plane.md

 author: Kellen Evan
 slug: do-the-astral-plane
 ---
 Growing up, I devoured fiction.
-Within these novels I found something that sparked my spirit.
-I would then head to the computer to let my mind run, wild and deep, into the unknown.
+Within these novels I would often find something that would spark my spirit.
+And then I would take that inspiration into the computer and let my mind run, wild and deep, to expand into the unknown.
 There was a webpage for every thing one could dream.
+And I had wild dreams.

 I enjoyed the abstract.
 The more bizarre and uncommon the plot-line, the more I longed to sink my teeth into it.
 One of the many series of abstract children's fiction I consumed was titled: [The Zack Files](http://amzn.to/2iXH8lS).
 Within these simple books, Zack would explore meta-physical phenomenon.
 In the book ‘[I’m Out of My Body, Please Leave a Message](http://amzn.to/2iXH8lS)’, he dabbles in Astral Projection.